AU-BCE-EE/mic-stoich/README.md

 # Maintainer
 Sasha D. Hafner (https://au.dk/sasha.hafner@bce.au.dk)

-# Summary
+# Description
-Initially, this repo contains some development functions for predicting fermentation and methanogenesis stoichiometry.
+This repo contains some functions for predicting fermentation and methanogenesis stoichiometry from chemical formulas based on Rittmann and McCarty's approach.
+These are not polished or even completed functions but the repo is public in case users find them useful.
 The `readFormula()` function is from the [biogas package](https://github.com/sashahafner/biogas).

 # Reference